On the chaos game of Iterated Function Systems: Introduction

+We introduce the notion of attractor following~\cite{BV11,BV13,BLW14,BLR15}.
+To accomplish this, we need to define first the pointwise basin of attraction.
+Given a compact set $K$ of $X$, the \emph{$\Ls$-limit set} (also called $\omega$-limit set or topological upper limit set) of $K$ for $F$ is the set

+Observe that $\Ls F^n(S)$ is always closed.
+However it can be non-compact.
+Now, let $A$ be a compact set.
+The \emph{pointwise basin of $\Ls$-attraction} of $A$ for $F$ is defined to be the set

-The \emph{pointwise basin} of a compact set $A$ of $X$ for $F$ is the set $\mathcal{B}_p(A)$ of points $x\in X$ such that $F^n(\{x\})\to A$ as $n\to \infty$.
-The convergence here is with respect to Vietoris topology, or equivalently, in the metric space case, with respect to Hausdorff metric~\cite[pp.~66--69]{S98}.
+Similarly, the \emph{pointwise basin of \emph{Vietoris}-attraction} for $F$ is the set The convergence here is with respect to the Vietoris topology, or equivalently, in the metric space case, with respect to the Hausdorff metric~\cite[pp.~66--69]{S98}.
+Moreover, it is not difficult to show that $\mathcal{B}_p(A) \subset \mathcal{B}_p^*(A)$.

-\begin{defi} A compact set $A$ is said to be \emph{pointwise attractor} for the Hutchinson operator $F$ if there exists an open set $U$ of $X$ such that $A\subset U \subset \mathcal{B}_p(A)$. \end{defi}